linux-integrity/ima-doc/ima-policy.rst

 After a :ref:`custom-policy` is loaded, the order becomes:

+#. :ref:`architecture-specific-policy-rules` from
-#.
-Architecture specific :ref:`kernel-configuration-options` such as
+   :ref:`kernel-configuration-options` such as
    :ref:`config-ima-arch-policy`.
 #.
 Build time :ref:`kernel-configuration-options` for finer control.